apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 > #### Note
 >
-> If there already exists a non partitioned topic with suffix '-partition-' followed by numeric value like
+> If there already exists a non-partitioned topic with the suffix '-partition-' followed by numeric value like
-> 'xyz-topic-partition-10', then you can not create partitioned topic with name 'xyz-topic' as the partitions
+> 'xyz-topic-partition-10', then you can not create a partitioned topic with name 'xyz-topic' as the partitions
 > of the partitioned topic could override the existing non partitioned topic.
 You have to delete that non
 > partitioned topic first then create the partitioned topic.